MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/preview-app.md

 ---
 # Preview an app

 When you create an app, it's helpful to preview it and see how it will look for your users.
-When you preview an app, you can also preview how the app will appear on various devices and at different sizes, this is especially beneficial when you're building a responsive app.
+When you preview an app, you can also preview how the app appears on various devices and at different sizes, this is especially beneficial when you're building a responsive app.

 To preview an app, open the app for editing in [Power Apps Studio](https://create.powerapps.com), in the app actions menu, select the ![Preview button.](media/studio/preview-button.png)
 **Preview the app** button.

-You can preview the app to see how it will look on different devices using the device picker.
+You can preview the app to see how it looks on different devices using the device picker.

 > [!div class="mx-imgBorder"]
 > ![Preview your app.](media/studio/preview-app.png)